 Trading between Clearstream, Luxembourg or Euroclear seller and DTC purchaser.
-Due to time zone differences in their favor, Clearstream, Luxembourg and Euroclear participants may employ their customary procedures for transactions in which interests in a Global Bond are to be transferred by the respective clearing system, through its respective depositary, to a DTC Participant at least one business day prior to settlement.
+Due to time zone differences in their favor, Clearstream, Luxembourg and Euroclear participants may employ their customary, procedures for transactions in which interests in a Global Bond are to be transferred by the respective clearing system, through its respective depositary, to a DTC Participant, as the case may be, at least one business day prior to settlement.
 In these cases, Clearstream, Luxembourg or Euroclear will instruct its respective depositary to deliver the interest in the Global Bond to the DTC Participant's account against payment.
 Payment will include interest accrued on such beneficial interest in the Global Bond from and including the last interest payment date to and excluding the settlement date.
-The payment will then be reflected in the account of the Clearstream, Luxembourg participant or Euroclear participant's account would be back-valued to the value date (which would be the preceding day, when settlement occurred in New York).
-Should the Clearstream, Luxembourg or Euroclear participant of receipt of the sale proceeds in its account, the back-valuation may substantially reduce or offset any overdraft charges incurred over that one-day period.
+The payment will then be reflected in the account of the Clearstream, Luxembourg participant or Euroclear participant the following day, and receipt of the cash proceeds in the Clearstream, Luxembourg or Euroclear participant's account would be back-valued to the value date (which would be the preceding day, when settlement occurred in New York).
+Should the Clearstream, Luxembourg or Euroclear participant have a line of credit in its respective clearing system and elect to be in debit in anticipation of receipt of the sale proceeds in its account, the back-valuation may substantially reduce or offset any overdraft charges incurred over that one-day period.
 If settlement is not completed on the intended value date (i.e., the trade fails), receipt of the cash proceeds in the Clearstream, Luxembourg or Euroclear participant's account would instead be valued as of the actual settlement date.